jdelaune/oauth2-client-bundle/README.md

     firewalls:
         oauth2_secured:
             pattern: ^/secured_area/
-            oauth2:
+            oauth2_authorization_code:
                 client_id: ~
                 client_secret: ~
                 redirect_uri: http://www.example.com/secured_area/authorized
                 scope: basic
-                authorization_code: true
 ```

 The `redirect_uri` needs to be a URI behind the same firewall.
-You can use all the usual configuration options here as well like `use_referer` and `default_target_path`.
+You can use all the usual configuration options here as well that one would use for the form firewall like `use_referer` and `default_target_path`.

 ## The OAuth2Token